Azure/Mission-Critical/docs/design-methodology/App-Platform.md

   - Kubernetes as well as managed Kubernetes offerings like AKS are widely available and can address concerns reg. vendor lock-in.

 - AKS provides a [control plane](https://kubernetes.io/docs/concepts/overview/components/) that is managed by Microsoft.
-  - Kubernetes master servers are managed by Microsoft.
   - By default the control plane of AKS is provided free of charge, but without any guaranteed SLA.
   - Customers only manage and pay for the worker nodes which form the cluster.

 - The optional [AKS Uptime SLA](https://docs.microsoft.com/azure/aks/uptime-sla) provides availability guarantees for the Kubernetes control plane.
   - 99.95% availability of the Kubernetes API server endpoint for AKS Clusters that use Azure Availability Zones.